Notices and events

 For other park information please like our Facebook page.

 Traffic Management Plan – If any part of your activity uses public roads, you will be required to submit a Traffic Management Plan.
-This must be prepared by a qualified STMS individual from the relevant city or district council.
+You'll need to check requirements with the relevant city or district council.

 Noise Consent – Live or amplified music may require noise consent from the relevant city or district council.